IamMQaisar/QCafe---Cafe-Management-System/README.md

 1. Clone the repository to your local machine.
 2. Open the project in Visual Studio.
+3. Add Guna.UI via NuGet Package Manager within Visual Studio.
-3. Set up the MS SQL Server database as per the provided schema.
+4. Set up the MS SQL Server database as per the provided schema.
-4. Restore the backup file provided in the `database` directory into your SQL Server instance.
+5. Restore the backup file provided in the `database` directory into your SQL Server instance.
-5. Compile and run the application.
+6. Compile and run the application.

 ## Usage